isomerpages/sportsg-corp/media-centre/media-release/_posts/2007-06-16-post-Adventure Singapore 2007 Thrills Crowd With Double Abseiling Act at Ngee Ann City Civic Plaza.md

 description: ""
 image: ""
 ---

-### **Adventure Singapore 2007 Thrills Crowd With Double Abseiling Act At Ngee Ann City Civic Plaza**
+### **Adventure Singapore 2007 Thrills Crowd With Double Abseiling Act at Ngee Ann City Civic Plaza**

-Mr. Teo Ser Luck, Parliamentary Secretary for Ministry of Community Development, Youth and Sports and Mediacorp artiste, Ix Shen increase excitement quotient at Adventure Singapore

 Adventure Singapore, returns with an all-new race route and an exciting Adventure Carnival at Ngee Ann City Civic Plaza.
-Keeping up with the true spirit of adventure sports, Mr. Teo Ser Luck Parliamentary Secretary for the Ministry of Community Development, Youth and Sports (MCYS), together with Mediacorp artiste, Ix Shen, in their first joint public act of daredevil adventure sporting finesse, abseiled down the famous façade of Ngee Ann City Civic Plaza to launch the Adventure Carnival for a climactic finish to the Adventure Race
+Keeping up with the true spirit of adventure sports, Mr. Teo Ser Luck Parliamentary Secretary for the Ministry of Community Development, Youth and Sports (MCYS), together with Mediacorp artiste, Ix Shen, in their first joint public act of daredevil adventure sporting finesse, abseiled down the famous façade of Ngee Ann City Civic Plaza to launch the Adventure Carnival for a climactic finish to the Adventure Race.

 ##### **Adventure Race**

 This year, the adventure race, key highlight of Adventure Singapore saw close to 300 adventure racers compete in either the 50km Open route or the 30km Sprint route at iconic locations around the island.
 These routes took the participants through some of Singapore's unexplored adventure trails such as Lor Asrama and unprecedented team challenges, as they competed in a wide variety of adventure race disciplines, which includes kayaking, rock climbing and cycling.

 Adventure racers in the Open category took part in the inaugural shooting challenge organised by the Singapore Shooting Association and Singapore Gun Club.
 A first for adventure racers in Singapore, participants got to fire a .22 pistol over 25 metres.
 Their appetite for adventure was furthered stroked with the first ever and swansong adventure challenge at the National Stadium.
-Emerging victorious at the end of the race was Adventure in Motion, which came in first in the Men's Open team category with a winning time of 4.29.06
+Emerging victorious at the end of the race was Adventure in Motion, which came in first in the Men's Open team category with a winning time of 4.29.06.

 All this action was captured by a camera crew trailing the racers for a direct feed to plasma screens at the Ngee Ann City Civic Plaza Adventure Carnival site.